nervosnetwork/force-bridge-eth/eth-contracts/README.md

-# CKBChain
+# Eth Contracts
-a ckb light client and spv prover on ethereum
+The ethereum contracts component of `forece-bridge-eth`, mainly contains `CKBChain` and `TokenLocker`.

-# TokenLocker
+- `CKBChain` is a ckb light client and spv prover.
-TokenLocker is linked to the fungible token on Ethereum side and mintable fungible token on CKB side, it also links to the prover that it uses to unlock the tokens.
+- `TokenLocker` locks erc-20 token or eth, and emits events, which can be used to mint sUDT token on CKB.
+In reverse, it handle bridge message(sUDT burned) from CKB, and unlock erc-20 token or eth if the message is verified.
 ## Quick Start
 ```bash
 # install